New York To Relax COVID Restrictions Once 70% Of Adults Receive 1st Vaccine Shot

-NEW YORK (CBSNewYork) — New York will lift more COVID restrictions once 70% of adults receive at least one dose of the vaccine, Gov. Andrew Cuomo announced Monday.
+NEW YORK (CBSNewYork) — Gov. Andrew Cuomo said Monday COVID restrictions will be lifted once New York reaches a vaccination rate of 70%, and the state is almost there.

-Cuomo said he hopes the state will reach that target in the coming days.
-The latest numbers show about 68.6% of adults have gotten at least one shot.READ MORE: Long Island School District Makes Face Masks Optional As Cuomo Says Kids Can Go Maskless Outside

-“When we hit 70%, then I feel comfortable saying to the people of this state, ‘We can relax virtually all restrictions,'” he said Monday.
+“When we hit 70%, then I feel comfortable saying to the people of this state, ‘We can relax virtually all restrictions,'” he said.
 “Then we can lift the capacity restrictions, social distancing, the hygiene protocols, the health screenings, the potential tracing.
-Masks will only be required as recommended by the CDC.”READ MORE: First Lady Jill Biden, Dr. Anthony Fauci Visit COVID-19 Vaccine Site In Harlem
+Masks will only be required as recommended by the CDC.”READ MORE: Some Students In Paterson, N.J.
+Return To In-Person Instruction

+The governor said the Empire State Building will light up in blue and gold once the state reaches the 70% threshold.

 COVID VACCINE